Lgcsimoes/tce_sp/README.md

 The analysis will be done in multiple steps, using several Python notebooks to focus on one analysis at a time.

-## SP state cities - Overview.ipynb

-Data was obtained from [IBGE website](https://cidades.ibge.gov.br/brasil/sp/avanhandava/pesquisa/37/30255), clicking on the export icon on the upper right corner and choosing (*"Todos os municipios da UF (CSV)*").

 ## TCE-SP_Scrapper.ipynb

 Scrapper notebook

+## TCE-SP_Despesas_MySQL_Upload.ipynb

+MySQL upload notebook

+## SP state cities - Overview.ipynb

+Data was obtained from [IBGE website](https://www.ibge.gov.br/informacoes-por-cidade-e-estado?t=destaques&c=3549904), clicking on *"Exportar*" on the upper right corner and choosing *"Todos os municípios - SP*" and "*CSV*".
+A `.csv` file will be downloaded with information about every city from São Paulo state.